mehrnoush68/chat-app/README.md

 ---
 ## 1. Setup the layout

-*Time to complete: 15-20 mins*
+*⏱ Time to complete: 15-20 mins*

-**Each student should complete this independently, testing along the way**
+**🎯 Each student should complete this independently, testing along the way**

 **TEST THE SITE LAYOUT IN ALL SCREEN SIZES AFTER EACH LETTER/STEP**
 ---